Contributing to super

 Limits for non-concessional contributions

-There is a limit on the level of non-concessional contributions you can make to super each year.
-The limit for 2016/17 is $180,000.
+There is a limit on the level of non-concessional contributions you can make to super each financial year.
+The current limit is $110,000 pa.
+However, individuals who have accumulated at least $1,700,000 in total super assets at the end of the previous financial year cannot make non-concessional contributions.

-However, if you're under 65 during the financial year, you can take advantage of the averaging rule to bring forward two additional years worth of non-concessional contributions and contribute up to $540,000 in one year.
+If you are under 67 at the start of the financial year, you can take advantage of the averaging rule to bring forward up to two additional years worth of non-concessional contributions and contribute up to $330,000 in one year.
 This may come in handy for those who receive a financial windfall such as an inheritance or the sale of a large asset.
-But be aware that if you choose this course of action, you may not be able to contribute any more in the next two years.
+But be aware that if you contribute the maximum amount, you may not be able to contribute any more for up to two financial years.

 3. Spouse contributions

-Making non-concessional contributions to your spouse's super fund can be an effective strategy to reduce, or even eliminate, the amount of tax you will pay on that income in retirement.
-This strategy can also assist in equalising the level of retirement income that you and your spouse can receive.
+Making non-concessional contributions to your spouse's super fund can be an effective strategy to reduce, or even eliminate, the amount of tax you pay.
+This strategy can also assist in equalising the level of retirement savings that you and your spouse have.

 What is the definition of spouse?